Caellwyn/product-flexible-twitter-sentiment-analysis/ayeh_README.md

 ![Class Imbalance Before](/reports/figures/tweets_per_emotion_before.png)

 As seen above, the class disparity is quite severe.
 Ignoring the fact that the 'no emotion' values are almost double the amount of 'positives', the number of 'negative' sentiment tweets is far too low in order to properly class the tweets.
+This is bad as it could lead to our model learning to get a high accuracy score simply by guessing 'no emotion' for any input.
 As we do not want our model to overfit, we must deal with it.
 While oversampling our 'negatives' or undersampling our 'no emotion' tweets is possible, we decided to instead import more data from similar datasets, which are datasets that must 1. contain rows of tweet texts and 2. contain a variable relating to the tweet sentiment.
 We found three extra datasets that fit our requirements, the Apple Twitter Sentiment dataset, the Deflategate Sentiment dataset, and the Cochella-2015 dataset.
-After we imported the extra data, processed them to match our base dataset, and concatenated them together, our class disparity becomes the following.
+After we imported the extra data, processed them to match our base dataset, and concatenated them together, our class disparity becomes the following:

 ![Class Imbalance After](/reports/figures/tweets_per_emotion_after.png)